jshook/metagener/metagener-core/docs/metagener_types.md

 * double, for the primitive continuous type

 The practicality of this becomes more obvious when you realize that most hashing methods operate directly with the long type, and that most of the identity semantics are handled best with this type as well.
 The part of a composed field generator function that converts to the native field type is best left to the last (outer-most) functions.

+For the non-scalar generator function results, everything else is an object type.
+You might need to yield a long, or a double, but you might also need to yield a DateTime.
+Because of the odd way in which the Java 8 APIs deal with functional signatures, we have to make a compromise to be able to dynamically compose functions which have both primitive inputs and have non-primitive outputs.

 This does impose a particular compositional model on the whole composed function.
 Simply put, the final composed function is of type LongFunction&lt;R&gt;, where R is the final result type.
 This takes, of course, a long as the input.
 A chained function definition which supports this is as follows:
 1. Zero or more LongUnaryOperator functions